Yazwh0/BitMagic.Legacy/README.md

 ### Todo list

 - Allow constants to use expressions, so they can be based off each other.
-- Add ability to import data from an external file.
-One possibility is to compile and then import the 'scopes'.
 - Much better error messages.

 ## Template Engine